-This article explores some of the points that helped to achieve these savings, discusses the challenges encountered in migration as well as Palark’s role in the process, and highlights the benefits of “Kubernetizing” the service.
+This article explores some of the elements that helped to achieve these savings, discusses the challenges encountered during the migration as well as Palark’s role in the process, and highlights the benefits of Kubernetization.

 This article should not be regarded as a technical guide but rather as a business case.
 The technical details it covers are meant to help our readers take a look at the big picture from a business standpoint.

 Although we do provide some figures, the non-disclosure agreement does not allow us to disclose Adapty’s specific budget totals.
 For that reason, when it comes to the economic benefits of migration, we will only be giving relative values.

 Adapty is a service developed to help app developers maximize their subscription revenue.
 It provides various tools such as paywall A/B testing for better conversion of users into paid subscribers and an interactive dashboard with key performance metrics.
 Adapty also offers an easy-to-use SDK allowing merchants to quickly enable in-app purchases functionality.

 Adapty’s customers are mostly mobile app developers.
 Some apps boast millions of subscribers.
 In total, Adapty serves over 120 million app users.
 As the number of customers grows, the traffic grows along with it.
 As you know, traffic is not free, and its cost in cloud environments may depend not only on the number of end-users but also on a variety of other factors (the way services interact with each other, etc.).
 In the case of Adapty, the traffic price tag was rising so rapidly that the company decided to rethink the whole architecture.